kylak/NT-ordonnances/README.en.md

  ** Example: `Lc 10: 5` **

- ## Anyone can participate and is invited to do so!
+ ## Anyone can participate and is invited to do so!.